johnstrand/squawk-react/README.md

 const value = get("myEvent");
 ```

 Fetches the current value of the specified event.
+If called from within the body of a function component, it will set up a subscription so that the component is re-rendered when the value changes

 ## subscribe